proto-gahmen/jump_cannibal-models/README.md

 # Models for jump_cannibal
-The models contained herein are to be utilized only within jump_cannibal.
+The models contained herein are created for jump_cannibal.